Home

 The museum shop is always tempting and I recommend having lunch at the Cornell Café (featured on the TV Food Network).
 It is unassuming in appearance but the Pan-Asian fare is delicious and reasonably priced!

-Speaking of bonsai, my expert on this beautiful living art form is Mary Miller of Mount Dora, Florida and formerly from Homestead, Florida.
+Speaking of bonsai, my expert on this beautiful living art form is Mary Miller, formerly from Homestead, Florida.

 The Morikami is west of Delray Beach and is a convenient day trip from many Florida cities.